wmhilton-stoplight/platform-docs/5.-governance/b.getting-started-with-api-governance.md

 - Security policies being used
 - Changelogs for different versions of APIs and Schemas

 We recommend sharing this information with stakeholders using the Explorer.
 This information would come in handy in making governance decisions.
-Learn more about exploring your API landscape [here](bb.exploring-your-api-projects.md)
+Learn more about [exploring your API landscape](../explorer/overview.md).

 #### Engage Stakeholders